sangeetha-arumugam/SQL_Portfolio---Synergix_Sales_Performance_Analysis/README.md

 3. Analytical Techniques:

-o Subqueries: To perform detailed comparative analyses, such as period-over-period comparisons or segment-specific performance.
+3.1.
+Subqueries: To perform detailed comparative analyses, such as period-over-period comparisons or segment-specific performance.

-o LAG Function: To analyze trends over time, including month-on-month or year-on-year sales changes.
+3.2.
+LAG Function: To analyze trends over time, including month-on-month or year-on-year sales changes.

 ## Data & Resource Used